AlexBezuska/dotfiles/unity-linux-bugs.md

 ## Fixed Bugs

+### BUG 2019-06-05
-  Title: Unidentifiable errors in console (Ubuntu 19.04 libssl / .net issue)
+*Unidentifiable errors in console (Ubuntu 19.04 libssl / .net issue)* Also posted this on the form: https://forum.unity.com/threads/unidentifiable-errors-in-unity-console-on-ubuntu-19-04-fixed.690757/

   Bug present in Unity 2019.1.5f1 and 2019.3.0a4
   5 Blank errors  in console, game will not run.